278 words

 - Address Format:

-supports automatic address configuration, meaning devices can generate their own IP addresses without needing aDHCP
+IPv6supports automatic address configuration, meaning devices can generate their own IP addresses without needing aDHCPserver, simplifying network setup.